nationalparkservice/acoustic_discovery/README.md

 ```

 And then to create a file that can be read by [Raven](http://www.birds.cornell.edu/brp/raven/RavenFeatures.html)
-built by the folks at Cornell.
+built by the Cornell Lab of Ornithology.

 ```python
 >>> model_raven_df_map = probs_to_raven_detections(model_prob_df_map)